nrwl/nx/docs/angular/guides/configuration.md

 - Changing `angular.json` will affect every project.
 - Changing the `dependencies` property in `package.json` will affect every project.
 - Changing the `devDependencies` property in `package.json` will only affect `mylib`.
+- Changing any of the custom check `scripts` in `package.json` will affect every project.
 - Changing `globalFile` will only affect `myapp`.
 - Changing any CSS file inside the `styles` directory will only affect `myapp`.